Strangler Fig Tree &

 • Key Plant Features

-Let's talk about the Strangler fig tree, also known as Ficus watkinsiana, a vibrant member of the Ficus genus that includes around 800 species!
-This ficus tree is one of many species that, as a result of their distinctive germination processes, have acquired names like the Strangler fig tree, Watkins' fig, nipple fig, or the green-leaved Moreton Bay fig tree.
-If the fig seeds get enough moisture, they will germinate anywhere.
+The Strangler fig tree, also known as Ficus watkinsiana, is a vibrant houseplant of the Ficus genus, including around 800 species.
+This species has a distinct germination process and is also known as the Watkins fig or nipple fig. If the fig seeds get enough moisture, they will germinate anywhere.

 You can cultivate these beauties both indoors and outside; just make sure you have enough space for them because they tend to get pretty big.

-One of the coolest features of the stranger fig-ficus tree is the way it stores water in its stems.
+This drought tolerant strangler fig tree stores water in its stems.
 That means you don't need to water it too often - just make sure the topsoil is completely dry before giving it another drink.
 This helps avoid overwatering and keeps your plant healthy and happy!

 Optimal Soil & Fertilizer Needs